 Girls must watch the Our Climate Our Future video and complete one activity in the Discover, one activity in Connect, and one activity in the Take Action section.
+When these activities are completed you can order the patch HERE.

 Climate Change Patch Program